What are the categories of property right that can be acquired? Are there any interests in real estate other than exclusive ownership?

-The Land Use Act vests control and administration of all land in the Governors of the States where it is located and the Governor is empowered to grant rights of occupancy over such lands for a term of years.
-By Section 49 of the Land Use Act, title to land can be held by the Federal Government or any of its agencies.
+Prior to the enactment of the Land Use Act, 1978 (“the Act”), land could be held under freehold ownership in Nigeria.
+However, the Act now vests control and administration of all land within the territory of a State in the Governor of the State.
+By this, freehold ownership has been abolished and converted to leasehold ownership.
+The Act also empowers the Governor of a State to grant rights of occupancy over lands within the State for a maximum term of 99 years.
+By Section 49 of the Act, title to land can be held by the Federal Government or any of its agencies.

-Private ownership of land is recognized but is subject to the rights of the state government to the reversion of the interests after the term granted to the owner, such terms of years on expiry are renewable continuously subject to conditions of grants and renewal imposed by the State.
+Private ownership of land is recognized but it is subject to the rights of the State Government or Federal Government to the reversion of the interests after the expiration of the term granted to the owner, such terms of years on expiry are renewable continuously subject to compliance with the conditions of grant and renewal imposed by the State.

-Interests in real estate similar to exclusive ownership can be classified under Norwegian law as follows:
+Interests in real estate ownership can be classified under Norwegian law as follows:

 In addition to absolute ownership which gives title to real estate with the broadest legal rights, Polish law also recognizes perpetual usufruct rights.
 These are transferable, alienable and mortgageable rights to use property.

 Perpetual usufruct can be granted in relation to state-owned (and situated within the administrative borders of a city or beyond those borders but within the area included in the development plan for a city) or local-government-owned real estate for a specified period of time of between 40 and 99 years, after which it expires unless extended for another period of between 40 and 99 years.
 Buildings and other installations situated on land that is subject to a right of perpetual usufruct are owned by the perpetual usufructuary.